 Swiping to the right means that you are interested in that person.
 This is the first step in starting a meaningful relationship.
 Swiping right on Tinder means that you either like their physical appearance, how their bio was written, or both.

-Once a user swipes to the right on Tinder, they must way until the other person swipes right as well.
+Once a user swipes to the right on Tinder, they must wait until the other person swipes right as well.
 Once both parties swipe right on each other, they will be greeted with a notification that they’ve matched.

 When a match is initiated, both users will be able to send messages back and forth.
 Once both parties decide to meet or exchange numbers, they will take their conversation outside of Tinder.